ARRL

 Learn More

-• Is there a place to get information on good/bad operations?
+• Is there a place to get information on acceptable/non-acceptable operations?

-Currently, there is no site from DXCC available on the web for verifying the status of a good or bad operation.
-The file where this information is kept contains tens of thousands of lines of data and it is accessed several times a day so this information can change often.
-Maintaining a list on the web right now will be a complicated and time-consuming project and since this file changes almost daily keeping it up-to-date would strain current manpower resources.
+Currently, there is no site from DXCC available on the web for verifying the status of an operation.
+The file where this information is kept contains tens of thousands of lines of data and it is accessed several times a day, so this information can change often.
+Maintaining a list on the web would be a complicated and time-consuming project and since this file changes almost daily keeping it up-to-date would strain current manpower resources.

-What we recommend is to just submit cards in question and let the computer make the decision at the proper time.
+What we recommend is to just submit cards in question and let the DXCC program make the decision at the proper time.
 If it is rejected you can include it in some future submissions but after a while it may be obvious that some things will not change.

-• Is there a QRP category in the DXCC Program?
+• Is there a QRP or Mobile category in the DXCC Program?

-There is a QRP program but it is separate from the regular DXCC program.
+There are QRP and Mobile programs but they are separate from the regular DXCC program.
 See this link for details:

 http://www.arrl.org/qrp-dxcc